- Employment & Severance Agreements

 Fortunately, whistleblower laws provide protection even if your suspicions are wrong and an employer is not breaking the law.
 Nevertheless, most laws require that workers have some reason for suspecting illegal conduct.
 Find documentation that backs up your hunches.

 Many laws contain certain hoops a person must jump through before they obtain protection.
-For example, some laws require that an employee notify their employer in writing first.
+For example, some laws require that an employee notify the governing administrative agency first.
 Failure to follow the procedure can result in loss of protection.

 Call an Experienced Charlotte Whistleblower Attorney